davidakennedy/davidakennedy.com/_src/index.md

 {% set posts = collections.bestof | reverse %}
 {% include "partials/post-list.njk" %}

-If that's not enough, here are some of the latest posts form my blog.
+If that's not enough, here are some of the latest posts from my blog.

 {% set posts = collections.posts | head(-5) | reverse %}
 {% include "partials/post-list.njk" %}